osamuaoki/interception-dual-function-keys/dfk.md

 Press or release another key during the TAP\_MILLIS window and the tap will not occur.

-This is especially useful for modifiers e.g. a quick ctrl-C. In this example we press the 'a' key during the window.
+This is especially useful for modifiers, for instance a quick ctrl-C. In this example we press the a key during the window.

 Double taps do not apply after consumption; you will need to tap first.